LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L0/Installing_Miniconda_GIS.rst

      import numpy as np
      import pandas as pd
-     import geopandas as gpd
+     import matplotlib.pyplot as plt
      import scipy
+     import statsmodels
+     import sklearn
      import shapely
-     import matplotlib.pyplot as plt
+     import geopandas as gpd
      import pysal
      import bokeh
      import cartopy
-     import statsmodels
-     import sklearn
      import geoplot
+     import folium

+.. commented out
     import osmnx
-     import folium
     import dash

 If you don't receive any errors, everything should be working!

 Final Remarks
 ~~~~~~~~~~~~~

-We saw that in some installations importing of ``import matplotlib.pyplot as plt`` or ``import osmnx`` crashed the Python.
+We saw that in some installations importing of ``import matplotlib.pyplot as plt`` crashed the Python.
 If that happens we had success in re-installing **matplotlib** again: ``conda install matplotlib``.

 Furthermore, a warning can appear, that a package (mkl-random) might require "cython" and complain that it is not installed.
 So far we can ignore that.